|Nutrition Facts (per serving)|

-Place the meat into a resealable plastic bag and pour in the Italian dressing.
-Move the bag until all is well coated.
-Release the air from the bag and seal.
-Place the bag into the refrigerator for 4 to 12 hours.
+Place meat into a resealable plastic bag and pour in Italian dressing.
+Release air from bag and seal.
+Place bag into refrigerator for 4 to 12 hours.

 Preheat grill to medium-high heat.

-Remove the steaks from the bag and discard the marinade.
+Remove steaks from the bag and discard marinade.

-Season the steaks with salt, lemon pepper, and black pepper.
+Season steaks with salt, lemon pepper, and black pepper.

-Place the steaks onto the grill and cook for 6 to 7 minutes per side, depending on thickness and desired doneness.
+Place steaks onto the grill and cook for 6 to 7 minutes per side, depending on thickness and desired doneness.